Skip to main content

 The University has a zero-tolerance to bribery and corruption, and is committed to the robust implementation of the Act.
 It therefore introduced its own Anti-Bribery Policy.

-In addition, the University, in conjunction with Marshall ACM, developed an online training package which aims to provide staff with a basic understanding of the key principles of the Bribery Act, and its implications for the University.
+In addition, the University, in conjunction with Ciphr eLearning, developed an online training package which aims to provide staff with a basic understanding of the key principles of the Bribery Act, and its implications for the University.
 All staff are encouraged to undertake the training module, and it should be completed by all those whose work means they are at an increased risk of encountering bribery activity.

 Login to the training.